This article tracks Mahindra & Mahindra Limited or M&M Limited’s automotive sector vehicle sales and farm equipment sector tractor sales.

-Let’s look at Mahindra’s total vehicle sales which is shown in the chart above for the period from FY18 to FY22.
+Let’s look at Mahindra’s total vehicle sales which are shown in the chart above for the period from FY18 to FY23.

-On a consolidated basis, the firm’s vehicle sales have been sliding since FY20 due primarily to the COVID-19 pandemic.
+On a consolidated basis, the firm’s vehicle sales have been on a rise since FY21 after having a considerable downturn in FY20, driven primarily by the COVID-19 pandemic.